nqmn/adddosdn/dataset_generation/scenario.md

 *   `packet_count`: Number of packets that matched this flow entry.
 *   `byte_count`: Number of bytes that matched this flow entry.
 *   `duration_sec`: Duration of the flow in seconds.
+*   `Label`: The label indicating the traffic type (e.g., 'normal', 'syn_flood').

+### `cicflow_dataset.csv`

+A CSV file generated from `traffic.pcap` using CICFlowMeter.
+This dataset provides **advanced flow-level features** derived from packet data, offering a richer set of statistical metrics for in-depth traffic analysis and machine learning model training.
+It contains 83 flow features extracted by CICFlowMeter and an additional `Label` column.

+**Generation:** This dataset is generated independently using the `generate_cicflow_dataset.py` script, which takes a PCAP file and a label as input.